Williams leads Lions to 3rd straight win, 31-18 over Giants

 Jones (27 of 44 for 341) dropped back to pass on a second-and-6 at his own 31.
 He didn’t see Hutchinson drop back in coverage and the big man made his second interception of the season at the 37 and returned it 19 yards to the 19.
 Williams scored three plays later and the Lions led 10-6 and never trailed again.

-Lions: C Evan Brown (left ankle), CB Jeff Okudah (concussion) left the game.
+Lions: C Evan Brown (left ankle) and CB Jeff Okudah (concussion) left the game.

-Giants: RT Tyre Phillips (neck), CB Adoree Jackson (knee), CB Fabian Moreau (rib), S Jason Pinnock (jaw).
-Wan’Dale Robinson (knee), C Jon Feliciano (neck) were all knocked out of the game.
+Giants: RT Tyre Phillips (neck), CB Adoree Jackson (knee), CB Fabian Moreau (rib), S Jason Pinnock (jaw), WR Wan’Dale Robinson (knee) and C Jon Feliciano (neck) were all knocked out of the game.

 UP NEXT